 So, you’ve taken the time and effort to research, compile and write a marketing plan.
-Your team all think it’s great and the way forward.
+You and your team (if you have one) think it’s great and the way forward.
 But are you actually going to stick to the plan, and if you don’t, does it matter?

-Here are three reasons to, “Stick to the plan”.
+Here are three reasons to, “Stick to the marketing plan”.